-5.5 Freedom on Information
+5.5 Freedom of Information

-- DLGSC will adhere to the provisions of the Freedom of Information Act 1992 in relation to requests for information originating from DLGSC. - Information not originating from DLGSC but provided to DLGSC will not be released without prior consultation with or permission by the relevant organisation.
+- DLGSC will adhere to the provisions of the Commonwealth Freedom of Information Act (1992) in relation to requests for information originating from DLGSC. - Information not originating from DLGSC but provided to DLGSC will not be released without prior consultation with or permission by the relevant organisation.